 The ZooKeeper implementation puts a premium on high performance, highly available, strictly ordered access.
 The performance aspects of ZooKeeper means it can be used in large, distributed systems.
 The reliability aspects keep it from being a single point of failure.
 The strict ordering means that sophisticated synchronization primitives can be implemented at the client.

 ZooKeeper is replicated.
-Like the distributed processes it coordinates, ZooKeeper itself is intended to be replicated over a sets of hosts called an ensemble.
+Like the distributed processes it coordinates, ZooKeeper itself is intended to be replicated over a sets of machines called quorums.